deepmancer/medseg-diffusion/README.md

 ### Fourier-space Features

+There is an issue with integrating the embedding of \(x_t\) as it generates additional high-frequency noise.
+To overcome this problem, we need to restrict the high-frequency elements in the features.
+We can achieve this by training an attentive (weight) map with parameters, which will be applied to the features in **Fourier space**.
+The following is a step-by-step explanation of this process:

 [Description of the Fourier-space Features Process]

+This FF-Parser can be regarded as a learnable version of frequency filters which are widely applied in digital image processing.
+Different from the spatial attention, it globally adjusts the components of specific frequencies.
+Thus, it can learn to constrain the high-frequency component for adaptive integration.

 ## Introduction
 MedSegDiff introduces the first diffusion probabilistic model tailored for general medical image segmentation.
 Leveraging dynamic conditional encoding and a novel Feature Frequency Parser (FF-Parser) which learns a Fourier-space feature space, the model remarkably enhances segmentation accuracy in diverse medical imaging modalities.